Chilcotin War: Review of trial

-The arrest, trial, and execution of the six Tsilhqot'in chiefs as criminals was challenged by the Tsilhqot'in nation on the basis that the violence was a war between two sovereign nations.
-The Tŝilhqot’in were acting to protect their lands, people, and way of life from the onslaught of road builders at the time. in 2018, Prime Minister Trudeau stated that the War Chiefs were regarded as heroes to their people.
+The arrest, trial, and execution of the six Tsilhqot'in chiefs as criminals was challenged by the Tsilhqot'in Nation on the basis that the violence was a war between two sovereign nations.
+The Tsilhqot'in were acting to protect their lands, people, and way of life from the onslaught of road builders at the time.
+In 2018, Prime Minister Justin Trudeau stated that the chiefs were regarded as heroes to their people.

-In 1993 Judge Anthony Sarich wrote a report commissioned by the government of British Columbia, on an inquiry into the relationship between the Aboriginal community in British Columbia and the justice system.
-As a result of the recommendations in the report, the Attorney General apologized for the hanging of the Chilcotin chiefs and provided funding for an archaeological investigation to locate their graves.
-The British Columbia government also installed a commemorative plaque at the site of the hanging of the Tsilhqot'in chiefs.
+In 1993 Judge Anthony Sarich wrote a report commissioned by the government of British Columbia (BC), on an inquiry into the relationship between the Aboriginal community in BC and the justice system.
+As a result of the recommendations in the report, the Attorney General apologized for the hanging of the Tsilhqot'in chiefs and provided funding for an archaeological investigation to locate their graves.
+The BC government also installed a commemorative plaque at the site of the hanging of the chiefs.

-In 2014, the British Columbia government exonerated the Chilcotin leaders.
+In 2014, the BC government exonerated the Tsilhqot'in leaders.
 Premier Christy Clark stated, "We confirm without reservation that these six Tsilhqot'in chiefs are fully exonerated for any crime or wrongdoing."
-This exoneration was reciprocally made by Prime Minister Justin Trudeau, on behalf of the Government of Canada, on March 26, 2018, in a speech to Parliament.
-During the exoneration speech, the then current Chiefs of the Tŝilhqot’in Nation were invited onto the floor of the House of Commons and provided a drum song.
-This was the first time in Canadian history that an Indigenous Nation was invited onto the floor of the House of Commons.
+This exoneration was reciprocally made by Prime Minister Trudeau, on behalf of the Government of Canada, on March 26, 2018, in a speech to Parliament.
+During the speech, the then-current Chiefs of the Tsilhqot'in Nation were invited onto the floor of the House of Commons and provided a drum song.
+This was the first time in Canadian history that an Indigenous nation was invited onto the floor of the House of Commons.
 Clark also acknowledged that "there is an indication [that smallpox] was spread intentionally."

 On November 2, 2018, Trudeau fulfilled a promise made in his apology speech in March and became the first prime minister to visit the land of the Tsilhqot'in people, where he made another apology speech, this time to the Tsilhqot'in community and its leaders.
 Trudeau rode into the valley on a black horse, symbolizing the ones ridden by the wrongfully executed chiefs and participated in a smudging ceremony during his time there.

 In media

-Donna Milner uses the Chilcotin War in historical fiction book: A Place Called Sorry.
+Donna Milner uses the Chilcotin War in a historical fiction book: A Place Called Sorry.